megasaturnv/Pokemon-TCG-Completed-Save-And-Card-Printouts/README.md

 7. Run the python3 script with `python3 Pokemon-TCG-Completed-Save-And-Card-Printouts_2_ProcessScreenshots.py`
 8. The processed cards should now be in the location of `outputDirectory`

+## Todo
+* Complete more of the save file
+* Change the Lua script to use up + down keys to select the next card instead of going back to the menu
+* Optimise the delays in the Lua script
+* Recreate the Auto Deck Machine's decks in code to produce these decks from the output images
+* Automate the process of printing all cards on the Game Boy Printer (black and white images, first page)

 ## Useful links
 * Bulbapedia article: https://bulbapedia.bulbagarden.net/wiki/Pokémon_Trading_Card_Game_(game)
 * Cheat codes: https://gamefaqs.gamespot.com/gbc/250612-pokemon-trading-card-game/faqs/7539
 * Cheat codes: https://www.pojo.com/videogames/TCGGameboy/gameshark.html
 * mgba scripting documentation: https://mgba.io/docs/scripting.html
+* Auto Deck Machine in TCG: https://bulbapedia.bulbagarden.net/wiki/Auto_Deck_Machine